Postquantum steering in scenarios with multiple characterised parties: Relevant examples of postquantum steering

 \begin{ex} \textbf{Postquantum steering example with quantum nonlocality with two Alices.--}\\ Consider the steering scenario $\T = \left(n=2,|\X|=2,|\A|=2,N=2,d_1=2,d_2=4 \right)$, with two Alices and two Bobs.
 Construct an assemblage using the same procedure as in Example \ref{ex:ABBPTP}, but by sampling a four-partite quantum state of the system $\cH_A \otimes \cH_A \otimes \cH_1 \otimes \cH_2$ instead.
 We apply the PTP map $\Lambda^{(2)}$ on the quantum system $\cH_2$, and take the first Alice to apply the measurements described in Example \ref{ex:ABBPTP}.
 For the second Alice, we define her measurements as the projection onto the eigenstates of $X+Z$ for $x_2=0$, and onto the eigenstates of $X-Z$ for $x_2=1$.

-The assemblages defined with this procedure are well defined, and by construction may yield quantum correlations within Witworld (see Sec.~\ref{se:pqswpqn}).
-Here we present two numerical examples\footnotemark[10] of assemblages generated by this procedure and that do not admit of a quantum realisation as certified by Thm.~\ref{thm:hasmarginal}. \end{ex}
+The assemblages defined with this procedure are well defined, and by construction may yield quantum correlations when underpinned by the theory Witworld (see Sec.~\ref{se:pqswpqn}).
+Here we present two numerical examples\footnotemark[10] of assemblages generated by this procedure and that do not admit of a quantum realisation as certified by Thm.~\ref{thm:hasmarginal}.
+Finally, the assemblages are strongly-non-signalling since they may be realised as common-cause processes in Witworld. \end{ex}